 Developer Platform.
 As part of the Services, Coda may offer you access to our developer tools and platform, including our application programming interface(s) (“API”), API keys, command line tools, sample code, access tokens, software development kits, and other related tools as may be made available by us from time to time (collectively, the “Developer Platform”).
 The Developer Platform is part of the Services and your use of the Developer Platform is subject to the additional terms set forth in the

-, as may be modified by Coda from time to time, and are incorporated by reference into these Terms.
+, as may be modified by Coda from time to time, and are incorporated by reference into these Terms of Service.

 Packs Ecosystem.
 As part of your use of the Services, you may have access to third-party services, applications, integrations, code, plugins, content, or extensions that are developed and offered by third parties to be used with the Services (“Packs”).
 Packs may be made available to you via a marketplace, Coda’s Gallery, or such other methods or venues as Coda may designate from time to time.
-You acknowledge and agree that your download, installation, enablement, or use of any such Packs is at your own discretion and by doing so, you authorize Coda to provide, process, and transmit User Content, which may include Personal Data and Account information and credentials, as requested by developer or provider of the Pack, including, without limitation, for purposes of enabling the Developer thereof to support, troubleshoot, and/or debug any issues with the applicable Pack.
-From time to time, Packs may be offered on a free or discounted basis to enable users to trial the Pack.
-Coda reserves the right to suspend or disable any such trials or discounts in the event that Coda reasonably suspects or confirms any abuse or exploitation of the benefits of such trials.
+Your purchase, installation, or use of Packs us governed by the

 Limitation of Liability.
 IN NO EVENT WILL CODA’S OR CODA’S AFFILIATES’, AGENTS’, DIRECTORS’, EMPLOYEES’, CONTRACTORS’, SUPPLIERS’ OR LICENSORS’ (COLLECTIVELY, “CODA REPRESENTATIVES”) AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THE AGREEMENT (WHETHER IN CONTRACT OR TORT OR UNDER ANY OTHER THEORY OF LIABILITY) EXCEED THE LESSER OF (A) THE TOTAL AMOUNT PAID BY YOU HEREUNDER IN THE TWELVE (12) MONTHS PRECEDING THE LAST EVENT GIVING RISE TO LIABILITY AND (B) ONE HUNDRED U.S. DOLLARS ($100).
 THE FOREGOING WILL NOT LIMIT YOUR PAYMENT OBLIGATIONS UNDER THE “PAYMENT TERMS” IN SECTION 3.1 ABOVE.